1amanullah/AWS-Notes/EC2/Basics.md

   - EC2 Instances :- virtual servers in AWS ( billed by second).
   - EC2 Services :- Provision EC2 instances or virtual servers.
 ## EC2 Features:-
 - Create and manage lifecycle of EC2 instances.
 - Load balancing and auto scaling for multiple EC2 instances.
 - Attach storage (& network storage) to your EC2 instance.
 - Manage network connectivity for an EC2 instance.
+## Our Goal:-
+- Setup EC2 instances as HTTP server.
+- Distributes load with Load Balancers.
+## EC2 Instances:-
+- In services select or search the EC2.
+- Select the EC2 virtual servers in the cloud.
+- Go on running instance and launch instance.
+- step 1:- Choose an Amazon Machine Image (AMI)
+  - If we want to create the EC2 Instance first we need to know which OS is we need , which software we instance virtual server.
+  - Select the Amazon Linux2 AMI (HVM), SSD Volume Type because it is free tier eligible so we no need to pay.